AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 2. Navigate inside the project folder `cd Assignment_Programming_Python_2024`
 3. Create a virtual environment with `python -m venv myvenv` or `python3 -m venv myvenv`
 4. Activate the virtual environment with `source myvenv/bin/activate` on macOS/Linux or `myvenv\Scripts\activate` on Windows
-5. Install the requirements with `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
+5. Install the requirements with `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.
+Check with `pip list`
 6. Open `config/configuration.py` and adapt DATABASE_NAME and DATABASE_PATH if you like.
 If the path is invalid, current path will be used.
-7. Run the script with `./main.py` or `python3 main.py`
+7. Run the script with `python3 main.py` or `python main.py`

 ## Commands explained: